Vice President of CRA/Community Development, BB&T

 Ryan leads BB&T’s national community development outreach initiatives and manages regional and national community economic development relationships for BB&T. Ryan began with BB&T through the Leadership Development Program in 2006.
 During his career with BB&T, Ryan has worked in community economic development in Kentucky, North Carolina, Virginia, Texas, and West Virginia.
 For five years, Ryan led the bank’s community development lending, investments, and outreach for the state of Virginia.
 In July 2012, Ryan began his current role as CRA Service Manager and relocated to Winston-Salem, NC.
 Ryan formerly served on Virginia LISC's Local Advisory Committee, ULI Richmond's Executive Committee, and CAPUP's Board of Directors.
 In 2012, Ryan was recognized by Virginia Housing Coalition with a Top 40 under 40 Housing Award.
 He is currently a member of the Board of Directors for Housing Virginia and serves on the Winston-Salem Community Development Support Collaborative.

-Nathalia is a community development banker with Union Bank and Trust.
+Nathalia is a community development banker with Atlantic Union Bank.
 Her focus at work is promoting community economic development through financial assistance - including within the nonprofit and governmental sectors.
 A native Brazilian, Nathalia has lived and worked in Richmond for the past seven years.

 Orlando C. Artze